 MBA: An MBA would be more broadly applied, and not specific to health care.

-MHA: An MHA would include more financial and management-related courses.
+MHA: An MHA would include more financial and management-related courses, and might be more geared toward students who want to get an administrative fellowship after graduation.

 MPH: While there may be some limited overlap on policy coursework, an MPH curriculum would likely include epidemiology, environmental and occupational health, and statistics, which are not foci in the MHCI.

-Yes, eligible University of Pennsylvania employees may use tuition benefits for up to 2 CU (course units) per semester.
+Yes, eligible University of Pennsylvania employees may use tuition benefits to help offset the cost of tuition and fees.
 See the Penn HR website for more information.
 Health System employees should contact their HR representative for more information.

 Professional Development Courses in Health Care Innovation